wanderindev/crypto-bot/README.md

 #### Dry run wallet
 The ```dry_run_wallet``` in line 9 controls the balance available to the bots during backtesting and hyperoptimization.
 The default is
 1,000.
-Set it to balance you plan to risk in production to get accurate results from the backtesting.
+Set it to the balance you plan to risk in production to get accurate results from the backtesting.

 #### Exchange
 The ```exchange``` option in line 35 controls where the bots will be trading.
 In my case, I set it to ```binance``` but